Home Heat Pump Guide

 Stage 1: The Initial Enquiry and Heat Loss Survey

 Every proper heat pump installation starts with a detailed heat loss survey.
-This is not a quick glance at your home — it is a room-by-room assessment that determines exactly how much heat your home loses and therefore how much heat the pump needs to deliver.
+This is not a quick glance at your home — it is a room-by-room assessment that determines exactly how much heat your property loses and therefore how much heat the pump needs to deliver.

 What happens during a heat loss survey?